mdavids/rfc/content/draft-davids-forsalereg-07.md

 _for-sale IN TXT "v=FORSALE1;ftxt=price:EU500, call for info"
 ~~~

-The content in the following example could be malicious, but it is not in violation of this specification (see (#security)):
+The content in the following example could be malicious, but it is not in violation of this specification (see
+the (#security, use title)):

 ~~~
 _for-sale IN TXT "v=FORSALE1;ftxt=<script>...</script>"
 ~~~

-## Example 3: Code format
+## Example 3: Code Format

 A proprietary format, defined by a registry or registrar to automatically redirect visitors to a web page,
 but without a clearly defined meaning to third parties: